Terms and Conditions The Luxury Safari Club

 24.1 Any person who appears to our staff to be under the influence of alcohol or drugs, or whose conduct may be a risk to safety or property or cause delay, or whom we believe is likely to act in a disorderly or offensive manner may be refused access to, or may be required to leave, the Safari.

 24.2 For safety reasons, access to Safaris by persons confined to wheelchairs is limited, travelling in special areas if provided.
-If the passenger is normally confined to a wheelchair but did not declare this at the time of receiving the permit to travels and did not reserve a place in special areas provided, the passenger may be refused access to the Safari.
+If the traveller is normally confined to a wheelchair but did not declare this at the time of receiving the permit to travels, he / she may be refused access to the Safari.

 I. CONDITIONS OF CARRIAGE OF ACCOMPANIED LUGGAGE